lowjoel/schema_association_inverses/README.md

 ## Usage

-When a model requiring manual declaration of the inverse is detected, a little window appears at the bottom of the page.
-This is inspired by [Bullet](https://github.com/flyerhzm/bullet).
+When a model requiring manual declaration of the inverse is detected, an `ActiveRecord::InverseOfAssociationNotFoundError` is raised.

+To specify that an association does not have an inverse, explicitly set `inverse_of` on the relation to `false` or `nil`.

 ## Contributing